nihalalfred/todomvc-tests/Chapter 4 - Validations/Validations.md

 • The second argument is the value of what to test.
 We call this the condition, which in this case is the text to check

-## Below is are a list of example tests using different validations:
+## Below is are a list of validations used in this example test:
 - have.text
 - not.be.checked
 - be.checked
 - have.css
+- not.have.descendants

 ```jsx
 /// <reference types= "cypress" />